 We allow all day for the ascent to the summit and the return to camp.
 Today we ditch the big packs and travel with a light day pack leaving camp set up for our return.There are numerous switchbacks up to Trail Crest (13,550’), where we meet others coming up the east side trail.
 The summit comes into view but the thin air limits our ability to move speedily.
 With slow but steadily progress, before long we will be on top and enjoying the views in all directions.
-After summit photos and maybe even relaxing on top, we retrace our steps down the mountain to Guitar Lake.
+After summit photos and maybe even relaxing on top on huge flat rock slabs, we retrace our steps down the mountain to Guitar Lake.

 Heading north we follow the JMT over several small passes past Wallace and Wright Lakes, curve around Tawney Point and camp in Tyndall Creek for the night.